naturally-intelligent/arcade-game-launcher/README.md

 For development, you can use the **games** folder present in the project using the same configuration as explained above.

+## Arcade Fork

+We forked this launcher to make a version for CGDA (Calgary Game Developers Association, https://www.calgary.games/).
+This is for a standup arcade cabinet, used for gamejam collections and showcasing locally made games.

-## 💁‍♂️ About me
+## 💁‍♂️ About MrEliptik

 MrEliptik is the original creator of the game launcher.
-Here is his info:

 Full time indie gamedev.
 You can find me everywhere 👇